Strand, Manhattan

 It is a bracing walk in the evenings in summer and during the daytimes in winter.
 I mostly do it after the day’s work irrespective of the time of the year.

-Walking the 25 odd streets arranged parallelly with a dictatorially comforting regularity gives me a feeling of accomplishment that I discovered is unique to New York’s pedestrian life.
-There is a simple satisfaction that I get crossing the streets that I do not get when walking across avenues.
+Walking the 25-odd streets arranged parallelly with a dictatorially comforting regularity gives me a feeling of accomplishment that I discovered is unique to New York’s pedestrian life.
+I get a simple satisfaction from crossing the streets that I do not get when walking across avenues.
 I’d rather walk 25 streets than 2 avenues.

-Another reason I prefer this walk is its singular lack of any bends.
-I can wind up my body, adjust my clothes, straighten my back and place myself on the tarmac facing the right direction and I will be moving closer and closer to the distant destination marked by the sundial.
+Another reason I prefer this walk is its singular lack of bends.
+I can wind up my body, adjust my clothes, straighten my back, and place myself on the tarmac facing the right direction, and I will be moving closer and closer to the distant destination marked by the sundial.

 There are no bends.
 There is nothing that unduly distracts the mind.